molinaro-karine/Planty/wp-content/plugins/templately/README.txt

 = 0.1.3 - 15-03-2020 =

-* Fixed : Conflict with Gutenerg cloud
+* Fixed : Conflict with Gutenberg cloud

 = 0.1.2 - 15-03-2020 =